netiken/m4/README.md

 - **R ∈ {4, 5, ..., 10}**: Bandwidth reduction factor (degraded links operate at 1/R capacity, i.e., 75%-90% bandwidth loss)

 **Run Gray Failure Sweep:**

+Note: Pre-computed results for all 315 simulations (3 backends × 105 scenarios) are available in `results_gray_failures/`.
+Running the sweep script will overwrite the pre-computed results.

 ```bash
 # Run all scenarios for a specific backend